 Welcome to SCBWI-MI's Book Birthday Blog!

-Where we celebrate new books from Michigan's authors and illustrators.
+Where we celebrate new books from Michigan's authors, illustrators and translators.

 How did you come up with the idea for your book?